technopremium/Pytroch2.0_GPU_benchmark/README.md

 docker run --gpus all -it -it --shm-size=1g --ulimit memlock=-1  --ulimit stack=67108864 --rm pytorch2-gpu-benchmark
 ```

+# Important note

+This code only runs in single GPUs, if your system has more than 1 gpu then set the container to run on a specific gpu, example: docker run --gpus '"device=0"' -it --rm pytorch2-gpu-benchmark.

 For more information and a detailed walkthrough, check out [our comprehensive blog post](https://bizonbizon.notion.site/Unleash-the-Power-of-PyTorch-2-0-A-Revolution-in-Deep-Learning-Performance-e0740febe9364abab8899dbe3a6021a6).

 Bizon 2023 - Ruben Roberto Copyright